doozr/doozr.github.io/_drafts/2016-08-11-docker-in-dire-straits.md

 settings per host, disable or enable custom log drivers, and manipulate containers at a service, rather than image level.

+# Walk Of Life

-# Dealing with issues ahead of time
+*Dealing with issues ahead of time.*

 There were many issues we encountered while building the application on our CentOS Vagrant and AWS instances.
 The Docker version for CentOS at the time